couchbaselabs/couchbase-lite-python/README.md

 This assumes Couchbase Lite has been installed into /usr/local.
 If not, you'll need to tell the script where to find it:

-    $ ./build.sh --include /path/to/include/ --libdir /path/to/libs/
+    $ ./build.sh --include /path/to/include/ --library /path/to/libcblite.dylib

-`/path/to/include/` should have a _subdirectory_ named `cbl` with the headers in it.
-And `/path/to/libs` should contain the `libcblite` library file.
+`/path/to/include/` must have a _subdirectory_ named `cbl` containing the CBL headers.

 ### Try it out